karansinghgit/xoro/README.md

 Trading engine written in Typescript.
 It's structured as a monorepo using pnpm workspaces.

+## Design and Implementation Decisions

+1. The project is structured as a monorepo to make it easier to manage dependencies and build the project.
+Would use a microservices architecture in a production setting.
+2. Data persistence is in-memory for simplicity.
+3. Matching engine is also in TS for simplicity.
+Would use Go/Rust otherwise.
+4. To add a feel for interactivity, I've added a websocket server to the backend.
+5. Have added both unit and integration tests.
+6. Error handling and logging are basic.

 ## Project Structure

 The monorepo is organized into the following packages: